Asymptote is a powerful descriptive vector graphics language that

 It is also possible to send remote commands to this server via the curl utility (see Command-Line Interface).

-A major advantage of Asymptote
+A major advantage of Asymptote over other graphics packages is

 that it is a high-level programming language, as opposed to just a graphics